cheeyeo/neural-machine-translation/README.md

 Experiment with adding weight constraints to the LSTM layers.

+Weight constraints work well with other regularization techniques such as dropout.

 Weight constraints penalizes large weights during update and imposes a penalty on the loss function, which in turn causes the weights to be small and helps prevent overfitting.

 The weight constraints are applied to the input connections using `kernel_constraint` or recurrent connections `recurrent_constraint` for the LSTM layers.